You'll save even more time with Byrdseed.TV's ever-growing libary!

 Speakers, Not Topics

 Of course, the problem is, if you’re new, you have no idea who is worth seeing!
-Few conference planners seem to address this issue.
-So you’ll need to do it yourself.
+Few conference planners address this issue, so you’ll need to do it yourself.

 Consider asking folks who have been to the conference before, “Hey, who are the unmissable presenters at this event?”
 Believe me, people will know who the good presenters are!
 They’ll be lining up early to try to get a spot in that session.

 As a first-year teacher, my boss actually planned my first conference schedule for me.
+She steered me away from famous academics and towards people who had real experience.
 This was brilliant!
-I would have ended up in the weeds had I made my own choices.
+I would have ended up in the weeds if I had made my own choices.

 You Do You!

-Related: Processing Is Better Than Input.
-You could go to 1,000 wonderful sessions, but if you never take the time to process those ideas you’re hearing, you’ll never ever actually use them in your classroom!
-Because, honestly, once your next week starts, you will never revisit your conference notes again.
+Processing Is Better Than Input.
+You could go to 1,000 wonderful sessions, but if you never take the time to process those ideas, you’ll never use them in your classroom!
+Because, honestly, once the next week starts, you will never revisit your conference notes again!

 Leave any session that is not going how you thought it would!
 Yes, you will feel a moment of discomfort as you walk out and push the door open.
 But this conference was expensive, and your opportunities are limited.
 Do not sit through a bad talk!